 Among traditional communities, henna is referred to as having the aspect of “baraka”, an Islamic and Judaic term meaning “blessing”.
-In the past, Henna was highly regarded as a very important medicinal plant in traditional cultures, and still is today.
+In the past, henna was highly regarded as a very important medicinal plant in traditional cultures, and it still is today.
 Its ability to bond well with protein is the primary reason it makes such a potent coloring agent for skin and hair, this along with its naturally occurring anti-bacterial properties may also explain why it works well with assisting with wound healing.

-To lessen Henna’s potential to dry out your hair, include a quarter cup of Safflower Oil with every cup of Henna mixture.
+To lessen Henna’s potential to dry out your hair, include a quarter cup of Safflower Oil with every cup of henna mixture.
 Not only will this reduce Henna’s “bite” but it will also make it easier to rinse out.
 As a bonus, Safflower oil is rich in ceramides which help maintain the strength of our hair.

 To avoid over-coating your hair in henna, wait between 6-8 weeks before applying a fresh treatment.
 If coloring your hair is the primary reason you use henna (not for conditioning), then apply a fresh treatment only to your new growth every 4-6 weeks.